wp-plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 Tested up to: 4.0
 Stable tag: 3.2.3

 Puts Facebook, Twitter, LinkedIn, Google "+1", Pinterest, Tumblr and other social share buttons of your choice above or below your posts.
-Previously known as "Really simple Facebook Twitter share buttons".

 == Description ==
 This plugin shows Facebook, Twitter, LinkedIn, Google "+1", Pinterest and other popular social share buttons above or below your posts.